Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: CNN-to-Human Alignment for Image Valence Appraisal

 \subsection{Correlation Between CNNs and Humans}

-To assess the alignment between CNNs and humans, we compare the Spearman R correlation between the predictions of several CNN regression models and both the behavioral data and the predictions of the linear models trained on the LLR, MLR and HLR fMRI data introduced in \secref{ss:fmri_data}.
+To assess the alignment between CNNs and humans, we compare the Spearman R correlation between the predictions of several CNN regression models and both the behavioral data and the predictions of the linear models trained on the LLR, MLR and HLR fMRI data introduced in \cref{ss:fmri_data}.
 In total, this amounts to 24 \emph{correlation targets}: true labels and three model predictions each for IV, PV and SV, further split over the congruent and incongruent images.
-Concretely, we check whether the way correlations between the layers in a CNN and the human data evolve from early to later layers follows a similar pattern as oberserved in the fMRI data by examining CNNs trained using features obtained at multiple cut-off points in the network architecture.
+In a first experiment, we analyze the alignment between several CNN architectures and human data.
+Next, we limit ourselves to a few architectures, and check whether the way correlations between the layers in a CNN and the human data evolve from early to later layers follows a similar pattern as observed in the fMRI data by examining CNNs trained using features obtained at multiple cut-off points in the network architecture.